TapTrack/TappyExternalNfc/README.md

 __Action:__ "com.taptrack.roaring.NDEF_FOUND"

 #### Extras
 _NfcAdapter.EXTRA_ID_: byte array containing the tag's serial number.
-For most tags this will wither be 4 or 7 bytes long.
+For most tags this will either be 4 or 7 bytes long.

 _NfcAdapter.EXTRA_NDEF_MESSAGES_: Parcelable array containing the NdefMessage found on the tag.